splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 Where can I use TMS within Splunk APM?
 ----------------------------------------

 TMS appear on the service map and in Tag Spotlight.
-You can use TMS to filter the service map and create breakdowns across the values of a given indexed span tag or process.
+Use TMS to filter the service map and create breakdowns across the values of a given indexed span tag or process.

 See :ref:`apm-service-map` and :ref:`apm-tag-spotlight`.